Neon Notions: Jude Cook’s Quest to Restore Neon

 With an emphasis on the artistic elements of these hand-crafted signs, the couple’s goal with the museum is to preserve signs, educate people about the value of signs and entertain them at the same time.

-The grand opening for the Ignite Sign Art Museum will be held Wednesday, October 10, 6–9:30 p.m.
+The grand opening for the Ignite Sign Art Museum was held Wednesday, October 10, 6–9:30 p.m.

-Rich Matas, Ventex’s Pacific Southwest Sales Representative, and I will both be at Ignite’s opening, as well as several of the Arizona Sign Association’s board members.
+Rich Matas, Ventex’s Pacific Southwest Sales Representative, and I were both at Ignite’s opening, as well as several of the Arizona Sign Association’s board members.

-Be sure to sign up for our newsletter to get an inside peek of the museum.
+Be sure to check out our post-event blog to get an inside peek of the museum.